jchitel/effect/packages/platform/README.md

 //      ┌─── Layer<HttpApiGroup.ApiGroup<"myApi", "users">>
 //      ▼
 const usersGroupLive =
     //                    ┌─── The Whole API
     //                    │      ┌─── The Group you are implementing
     //                    ▼      ▼
     HttpApiBuilder.group(api, "users", (handlers) =>
         handlers.handle(
             //  ┌─── The Endpoint you are implementing
             //  ▼
             "getUser",
             // Provide the handler logic for the endpoint.
             // The parameters & payload are passed to the handler function.
             ({ path: { id } }) =>
                 Effect.succeed(
                     // Return a mock user object with the provided ID {
                         id,
                         name: "John Doe",
-            createdAt: DateTime.unsafeNow()
+                        createdAt: DateTime.unsafeNow(),
-          }
+                    },
-        )
+                ),
-    )
+        ),
-  )
+    );
 ```

 Using `HttpApiBuilder.group`, you connect the structure of your API to its logic, enabling you to focus on each endpoint's functionality in isolation.
 Each handler receives the parameters and payload for the request, making it easy to process input and generate a response.